 Professional Profile of Paolo Rocchi

-Later he implemented CIDI: a trail-blazing application.
-Rocchi was qualified as an "IBM inventor" for this linguistic software product, which ran for decades.
-Afterwards he led inquiries on the terminology used in professional environments in collaboration with Prof. Roberto Busa.
+Rocchi began his career as an expert of computer assisted instruction (CAI) and managed a project with regard to CAI in collaboration with the IBM Scientific Centers.
+Later on he implemented 'CIDI' a trail-blazing application, and was qualified as an "IBM inventor" for this linguistic software product, which ran for decades.
+He led inquiries on the natural language used in professional environments in collaboration with Prof. Roberto Busa.

 Now and then he serves on various journals and congress organizations as reviewer, chair etc.

 Rocchi has written over one hundred

 forty works including a dozen volumes, in particular one reads:

 Biographical entry in Who's Who in the World (Marquis, 2002, 2003, 2004, 2007)

 Rocchi's scientific production has received recognition in mass media too.